googlefonts/how-to-hint-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/accentsunhintedvhinted.png">

 **Top:** Accented glyphs, at 13ppem/10 point @96dpi.
-Accents lose details and blur together with the base glyphs, resulting in loss of legibility. _(Open Sans Variable font, default, Regular weight, and ExtraBold Variation.)_
+Accents lose details and blur together with the base glyphs, resulting in loss of legibility. _(Open Sans Variable font, default, Regular weight, and Extra Bold Variation.)_

 **Bottom:** Hinted accent.
 Accents are hinted to preserve the correct shape and to maintain a consistent height.
 A minimum distance is maintained between the base glyph and the accent for all variations.